TECHMA-FullStack-Java-Angular/Ex2.-API-Clinica-dental/README.md

 `/api/patient/{id}` - update patient profile

-fill body json with the field you want to update
+fill body (raw) json with the field you want to update

     {
     "name": "XXXX",